 Agent Snowboards (who sell snowboards, but you got that – right?) wants to communicate the message that their brand has a rebellious edge.
 They want people to associate energy, aggression, and youth with their brand.

-When it comes to the ton of voice, they are laid-back and conversational, and perhaps a bit contentious, in nature.
+When it comes to the tone of voice, they are laid-back and conversational, and perhaps a bit contentious, in nature.
 They’re talking primarily to males aged 15-24 from upper-middle-class families – active teenagers and young adults who wear Beats by Dre headphones and spend every waking hour at their local mountain.
 They’re a new company, so they haven’t quite been established in the market yet.

 So, 5 questions answered that give us a good idea about their brand personality.
 Let’s look at a wide variety of potential brand typefaces (these could be used for their logo, or perhaps as a unifying brand display typeface).